Summer Camp COVID-19 Policies & Procedures

 - Campers’ temperatures will be taken and recorded.
 Any camper with a temperature of 100.4 degrees Fahrenheit or higher will be asked to depart with their family.

-- Campers will be tested for COVID-19 with a PCR test provided by our testing partner, Grapefruit Health.
+- Campers will be tested for COVID-19 with a rapid test provided by Pathfinder Ranch.
+Test results will be available within 30 minutes, prior to parent departure.

 - Campers will remain with their parent/guardian until all health screenings have been completed and are cleared to remain at camp.